ffalt/xlsx-extract/README.md

 # xlsx-extract

--- extracts data from XLSX files with a low memory footprint
+-- extracts data from XLSX files with low memory footprint

 xlsx-files can get pretty large, so nodejs & full featured xlsx-modules often reach memory limits or just use more than is needed for that task.